CASE STUDY

 Undertaking the UXO survey

-Several items of ordnance were safely recovered from the worksite without incident, including projectiles, mortars and small arms ammunition.
-Through data analysis, we identified potential UXO targets and operated a mark and avoid strategy to help keep works on track.
+Several items of ordnance were safely recovered from the site without incident, including projectiles, mortars, and small arms ammunition.
+Through data analysis, we also identified potential UXO targets and operated a ‘mark and avoid’ strategy to help keep work on track.

 Through the combined efforts of South West Water, the University of Exeter, the Duchy of Cornwall and Brimstone, Dartmoor is on track for peatland recovery, improving biodiversity, reducing greenhouse emissions and improving the health of local water supply.